Hreflang Ultimate Guide – What is it, How to Implement & SEO Impacts

 Not using absolute URLs will not result in errors, though it is recommended that you do use absolute URLs whenever possible.

 Each of these above errors will pass a test because they allow for a small amount of leeway in publishing online content.
 If you were to make one of these errors, it would mean that you wouldn’t be able to publish any page that has an error on it.
-Although you can get by with one of these errors, it’s highly recommended you follow Google’s guidelines and avoid these errors.

 You might ask this question if you have an English translation of your site and a French site.
 Google does not consider your English-to-French translated site as duplicate content.
 However, Google Search Console guidelines mention that “text translated by an automated tool without human review or curation before publishing” is considered spam.